entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Luo *et al*.
 (2025), Character 81.
 > Character 98 in 'early gnathostome phylogeny dataset': "Series of bones lateral to supratemporal (placoderm marginal): (0) absent; (1) single bone; (2) two bones".

-> - Moloshnikov (2011) established a new family Tubalepididae on the basis of a paranuchal plate that lacking anterolateral margin, the state of postmarginal plate is unknown.
-One material from Huize shows clearly the absence of postmarginal plate.
-May be deleted before the article of *Huizelepis*
+> - Moloshnikov (2011) established a new family Tubalepididae on the basis of a paranuchal plate that lacking anterolateral margin.
+0 in *Huizelepis*.

 82. Position of postmarginal plate relative to paranuchal plate: anterolateral of paranuchal plate (0); posterolateral of paranuchal plate (1)
 > Luo *et al*.
 (2025), Character 82.
-> - Some antiarchs like *Bothriolepis* and *Dianolepis* have the postmarginal plate anterolateral of paranuchal plate; others like *Microbrachius* has the postmarginal plate posterolateral of paranuchal plate (see Moloshnikov, 2011; Fig. 7).
+> - Some antiarchs like *Bothriolepis* and *Dianolepis* have the postmarginal plate anterolateral of paranuchal plate; others like *Microbrachius* have the postmarginal plate posterolateral of paranuchal plate (see Moloshnikov, 2011; Fig. 7).

 83. Postmarginal canal: absent (0); present (1).
 > Luo *et al*.
 (2025), Character 83.